thetinygoat/segment-node/README.md

 # Segment Node

-A simple and modern [Segment](https://github.com/segment-dev/segment) client for Node.js
+A simple and modern [Segment](https://github.com/segment-dev/segment) client for Node.js with 0 dependencies.

 ### Installation